Skip to content

 Remove-Item -Path $PROFILE.AllUsersAllHosts

-Or open the profile and manually remove or comment out the lines if it's for temporary testing.
+Or, open the profile and manually remove or comment out the test lines if the persistence was only for temporary testing.